UBC-CIC/student-advising-assistant/docs/DeveloperGuide.md

     - *details about this*
 - Restart the flask app, it should now be able to use the `pgvector` retriever with connection to RDS

-### Building docker container and run locally for the flask app
+### Building docker container and running locally

+These instructions are to test the docker container that will run the Flask app on Elastic Beanstalk.
+If not developing the docker container, you can skip this step and move directly to "Uploading the app to beanstalk".

 The default platform intended for the container is `--platform=linux/amd64`.
 Might be able to run on MacOS.
 For Windows, you probably have to get rid of the flag inside the Dockerfile before building.